-BlackRock is subject to U.S. banking regulations that may limit its business activities.
+BlackRock is subject to US banking regulations that may limit its business activities.

 BlackRock's trust bank subsidiary, which is a national banking association chartered by the OCC, is subject to OCC regulation and capital requirements.
 The OCC has broad supervisory and enforcement authority over BlackRock's trust bank.
 Being subject to banking regulation may put BlackRock at a competitive disadvantage because certain of its competitors are not subject to these limitations.
-In addition, as described in "item 1-Business-Regulation", PNC owns approximately 22% of BlackRock's capital stock, which may subject BlackRock to banking regulation as a nonbank subsidiary of PNC.
+In addition, as described in "Item 1-Business-Regulation", as of December 31, 2018, RNC owned approximately 22% of BlackRock's capital stock, which may subject BlackRock to banking regulation as a nonbank subsidiary of RNC.
 The Bank Holding Company Act by its terms does not currently apply to BlackRock.
-The Federal Reserve currently takes the position that this ownership interest causes BlackRock to be treated as a nonbank subsidiary of PNC for the purpose of the Bank Holding Company Act and that BlackRock is subject to banking regulation.
-Based on this interpretation of the Bank Holding Company Act, the Federal Reserve could initiate a process to formally determine that PNC controls BlackRock under the terms of the Bank Holding Company Act.
-Any such determination, if successful, would subject BlackRock to current and future regulatory requirements under the Bank Holding Company Act, that are more restrictive than those the Company is subject to under other applicable laws, as well as the enforcement authority of the Federal Reserve, which includes the power to impose substantial fines and other penalties for violations.
+The Federal Reserve has taken the position that this ownership interest causes BlackRock to be treated as a nonbank subsidiary of RNC for the purpose of the Bank Holding Company Act and that BlackRock is subject to banking regulation.
+Based on this interpretation of the Bank Holding Company Act, the Federal Reserve could initiate a process to formally determine that RNC controls BlackRock under the terms of the Bank Holding Company Act.
+Any such determination, if successful, would subject BlackRock to current and future regulatory requirements under the Bank Holding Company Act, including the Volcker Rule, that are more restrictive than those the Company is subject to under other applicable laws, as well as the enforcement authority of the Federal Reserve, which includes the power to impose substantial fines and other penalties for violations.
 Any effort by BlackRock to contest a control determination by the Federal Reserve may be costly and complex and may not result in a reversal of such determination.